woodenconsulting/OpenCharts-For-Sencha-Touch-and-ExtJS/README.md

 For Sencha Touch, copy the **touch** folder to the root of the SenchaTouchExample application.

-You can easily get a copy of these folders via CLI by creating a sample application with the respective framework.
+You can easily get a copy of these folders via command line by creating a sample application with the respective framework.
 Make sure you are in either the ExtJS or Sencha Touch framework folder and run the following command via Sencha Command:

 **sencha generate app TestApp \path\to\generate\app**